 Trainees will spend the majority of their time in this school (both the Autumn and Summer terms).
-During MP1, trainees will begin by observing other teachers in the school, working with groups of children and gradually increasing their responsibility until they are teaching approximately 50% of the time in school, delivering lessons with support from their Teacher Tutor against specific targets.
+During MP1, trainees will begin by observing other teachers in the school, working with groups of children and gradually increasing their responsibility until they are teaching up to approximately 50% of the time in school, delivering lessons with support from their Teacher Tutor against specific targets.

 Second Placement (SP2) – Spring Term